 Canada is still accepting and processing spouse visa applications, however, delays should be expected.
 IRCC has issued the following statement: “While we continue to serve our clients, service disruptions and restrictions due to COVID-19 may have an impact on processing times, and the current posted processing times may not be accurate.”For more updates on the Coronavirus, visit our page on the impact the Coronavirus has had on Canadian immigration.

 Canada is one of the most popular places in the world to immigrate to so it is no wonder that they receive thousands of applications weekly from people hoping to live and work in Canada.
 A Spouse Visa is one of the more popular applications that come and go through the immigration office.
-The amount of time that it takes for a spousal sponsorship 2019 application to be processed can vary from case to case depending on a few different factors.
+The processing time for a spousal sponsorship 2021 application can vary from case to case depending on a few different factors.
 The most important factor that determines how long the Spouse Visa application will be processed is the number of applications that Canada receives and where your sponsorship application is being processed.

 Average Canadian Spouse Visa Processing Time